synonymdev/pm2-slack-killswitch/README.md

-# blocktank-util-slack
+# PM2 Slack Killswitch

-A Slack bot for BlockTank.
-You can configure multiple channels and other workers can use them.
+A Slack bot for pm2 to start/stop processes.

+- User whitelist.
+- 2-Factor authentication.
+- Logs to a Slack channel.

 ## Usage

-Configure the bot with the `config.json` file.
-Checkout [config.example.json]('./config.example.json') for an example.
+Configure the bot with the `config.js` file.
+Checkout [config.example.js]('./config.example.js') for an example.

 * `npm run build` - Build the bot.
 * `npm run start` - Start the bot.

-* `npm run send-test-message -- {myConfiguredChannelName}` - Send a test message to a specific channel by name.
+## Slack

+Run `/killswitch-list` to list all processes.

 ### pm2